slatedocs/slate/source/index.md

 required to create an authorisation token at this time.

 The token expires after 1 month of inactivity.
 After that point you will need to create a new token.
 If the token makes any API requests within that period then it will not expire until it is revoked by the owner.

-There is a limit on the number of personal access tokens you can create.
-You should only create them as needed, and revoke them when they are no longer in use.
+(A token revoking API endpoint is in development at the moment.)

 ## Request Authorisation Token